 (Frequency domain INterfErometer Simulation SoftwarE)

-At GEO 600 we have created a fast and easy to use interferometer simulation.
-We want to design and debug laser interferometers with a simple but powerful tool.
-We want to be able to simulate many different user-defined optical setups and we would like to playfully teach and learn more about laser optics.
+At GEO 600 we have created a fast and easy to use interferometer simulation to design and debug laser interferometers.
+We wanted to be able to simulate many different user-defined optical setups and we would like to playfully teach and learn more about laser optics.
 Finesse has a long pedigree and has benefited from years of real-life employment by the optics groups of gravitational wave detectors.
-While some of the code is ten years old we are committed to adapting the code to new challenges posed by new types of interferometry in future projects, maintaining the code and the trust which has been built through years of testing against experimental results.
+We are committed to adapting the code to new challenges posed by new types of interferometry in future projects, maintaining the code and the trust which has been built through years of testing against experimental results.

 |Download||Simple Examples||Tools||Get the Source|

 |Finesse Forum||History and Impact||Changes||Redmine page|

 Trying out Finesse for yourself is very simple.
 The following steps guide you through the installation of the program and how to run a simple example.
 To do your own simulations you should read the manual and the syntax reference.

 - Download the binary distribution for your operating system (Windows, Linux, OS X) and unzip the zip file.
 This will create a directory with the following files: kat or kat.exe (the executable) and kat.ini, the initialisation file.
 In addition, you may want to try the program using my example input files, these have the extension *.kat.
 Download the examples here: Finesse_examples.zip and copy the *.kat files into the same same folder as the Finesse executable.

 - Finesse is a text-based application that you have to run from within a terminal or command window.
 You can start the program by typing `kat' (or `kat.exe', or `./kat', depending on your OS) which will print a small banner; `kat -h' will give you a short syntax reference for input files; `kat -hh' prints further help.